WakeSys/wakesys-gift-cards/README.md

 - Mobile-responsive design
 - Direct integration with Wakesys payment system

+## Dependencies

+- jQuery 3.7.1 (loaded from CDN)
+- Google Fonts - Roboto (400, 500, 700)
+- Modern web browser with JavaScript enabled

+The widget automatically loads these dependencies when you include the `index.html` file.
+No additional configuration is needed.

+## Browser Support

+- Chrome (latest)
+- Firefox (latest)
+- Safari (latest)
+- Edge (latest)

 ## Customization

 The widget generates placeholder elements for each gift card amount available through the API.
 You can customize the appearance of these elements by: